activa/iridium/README.md

 foreach (Order order in customer.Orders) Console.WriteLine("Order ID = {0}" , order.OrderID);

-// The many-to-one relation was automatically (lazy) populated because
+// The one-to-many relation was automatically (lazy) populated because
 // it was declared as DataSet<T>.
 You can declare relations using any
 // collection type, like IEnumerable<Order> or Order[] but you
 // would need to tell Velox.DB explicitly to read the relation
-// by calling Vx.LoadRelations(...)
+// by calling Vx.LoadRelations(...) - the same is true for
+// many-to-one relations
 ```

 LINQ queries: